 All of our training is practical, interactive, accessible and engaging, and can be tailored to your interests and the requirements of your business.Our trainers are also specialist immigration lawyers so you know you are getting a legal expert as well as a great trainer.

 Our immigration training brochure provides:

 - Core courses on sponsorship and prevention of illegal working at a fixed cost

 - Modular courses on immigration topics at a fixed cost that can be mixed and matched

 - Tailored courses

 - Spring and autumn breakfast briefings and workshops programme

 You can see an example of our e-learning course on right to work checks here.

-As well as our training programme, we also offer we have developed our Immigration Solutions for HR offering covering three key areas that HR professionals and their businesses most commonly need in-depth support on – Brexit, Tier 2 Sponsor Compliance and Right to Work.
+As well as our training programme, we also offer we have developed our Immigration Solutions for HR offering covering three key areas that HR professionals and their businesses most commonly need in-depth support on – Brexit, Skilled workers and Right to Work.
 Each immigration topic includes a suite of toolkits, training and onsite support specifically for HR professionals and employees.

 Your employees and Brexit: the situation so far14 August 2017